-The main problem concerned numerous abandoned structures located across the site.
-The largest of the surface structures was a preparation/loadout facility adjacent to the north bank of Buffalo Creek.
-Other structures encompassed conveyors, transformer stations, storage bins, tipple houses, fan houses, and loadouts.
-RESPEC staff conducted physical inspections of the structures and photo-documented the hazardous conditions associated with each one.
+RESPEC staff were contracted to investigate the surface and subsurface conditions of a large coal mining and processing complex near Stowe, West Virginia.
+Disturbances associated with the Stowe Structures structures and photo-documented the hazardous conditions associated with each one.
 An extensive subsurface drilling/testing program followed.
 RESPEC analyzed soil for engineering and chemical properties and evaluated the intensity and extent of fires burning in a very large hollow fill.
 Designs for reclamation were based on the results of both site investigations.
-Because the extent of fire in the spoil and refuse was limited, the WVDEP determined that no action was required at that time.
+Because the extent of fire in the spoil and refuse was limited, WVDEP determined that no action was required at that time.
 The design that RESPEC staff developed entailed removing and disposing of all surface structures in an approved fashion and to approved sites.
-Plans also encompassed backfilling of highwalls to eliminate all shear rock faces as well as closure and drainage methods for ten portals.
+Plans also encompassed backfilling of highwalls to eliminate all shear rock faces and closure and drainage methods for 10 portals.
 A comprehensive drainage control plan was designed to repair the effects of past erosion, prevent future erosion, and control surface waters.
-In addition, the plan encompassed collecting AMD, preventing ponding and subsurface seepage, and providing positive control from the site to Buffalo Creek.
+The plan also encompassed collecting AMD, preventing ponding and subsurface seepage, and providing positive control from the site to Buffalo Creek.
 All spoil and refuse materials were regraded or excavated and recontoured into a stable configuration.
 A geosynthetic grid was used for slope reinforcement.
-This was a new technique for use by the WVDEP.
+This was a new technique for use by WVDEP.